Barbara-Mule/dinoanimation/README.md

 ## Introduction

 DinoRealm is a realistic 3D T-Rex Simulator project focused on modelling, designing, and creating a true-to-life 3D representation of the T-Rex.
 By implementing advanced graphics and animation techniques, we aim to offer users an educational and entertaining experience where they can observe and interact with a virtual T-Rex in its natural environment.
+The simulator hopes to allow one to explore the environment, observe the T-Rex's behaviour, and enjoy an education journey into the prehistoric world.

 ## Features